 to the person; and

-(b) the person is to pay an agreed amount to the Commission as consideration for the transfer.
+(b) the person is to pay an agreed amount to the Minister as consideration for the transfer.

 (3) The amount to be paid as consideration may be established by public auction or tender or by private treaty.